The Ultimate Guide to Safely Return Your Staff to the Office

-Sensors can also play an important part in optimising the use of your workspace, allowing you to maximise occupancy rates at a time when you must reduce your desk capacity and introduce social distancing measures.
+Sensors can also play an important part in optimizing the use of your workspace, allowing you to maximize occupancy rates at a time when you must reduce your desk capacity and introduce social distancing measures.
 Going forward, sensor technology can support flexible working models, where demand and capacity planning is required.

 2. Communicate regularly and transparently with your employees

 Communicating with your employees does not stop after the conference call recommended above.

 Legislation around COVID-19 safety changes on a regular basis – sometimes even daily – so as your employees begin to settle into their new way of working, it is important that you keep them up to date with any changes in order for them to be and feel safe.

 3. Explore different means of safe employee interaction

 Your employees will want to spend time with their colleagues and work friends on their return to work – it’s one of the things most people have missed when working from home.
 “Great people” and “team spirit” are also regularly cited as the top two things that make for a great office environment.

 However, with anxieties around COVID-19, your employees may be worried about how they can interact with their colleagues safely.
 Be sure to consider different ideas for social interactions between staff members to boost team morale, whilst prioritizing their safety.